Butterfly Echo Protocol for Axis-Agnostic Heisenberg-Limited Metrology

 Quantum metrology harnesses many-body entanglement to enable precision measurements beyond the capabilities of uncorrelated probes~\cite{toth2014quantum}.
 Whereas the measurement precision of $N$ unentangled sensors is limited by the standard quantum limit (SQL) with sensitivity scaling as $\sim 1/ \sqrt{N}$, entangled probe states can surpass this limit, allowing for Heisenberg-scaling sensitivity $\sim 1/N$.
-These theoretical limits are difficult to achieve in practice, however.
-Optimal probe states, such as the Greenberger–Horne–Zeilinger (GHZ) state, are extremely sensitive to external perturbations, motivating the development of alternative schemes that sacrifice some amount of optimality---either in sensitivity or in signal bandwidth---to gain some degree of robustness (although see Refs.~\cite{kielinski2024ghz,PhysRevLett.133.080801}).
+This theoretical limit is difficult to achieve in practice, however.
+Optimal probe states, such as the Greenberger–Horne–Zeilinger (GHZ) state, are extremely sensitive to external perturbations and particle loss, motivating alternative schemes that sacrifice some amount of optimality---either in sensitivity or in signal bandwidth---to gain some degree of robustness (although see Refs.~\cite{kielinski2024ghz,PhysRevLett.133.080801}).
 Examples include squeezed states~\cite{kitagawa1993squeezed,PhysRevA.50.67,giovannetti2004quantum,maccone2020squeezing}, which are less vulnerable to particle loss than GHZ states, and echo-based protocols~\cite{davis2016approaching,macri2016loschmidt,linnemann2016quantum,hosten2016quantum,nolan2017optimal,colombo2022time,kppenhofer2023squeezed,chen2024qubit}, which have intrinsic robustness to readout noise.

 On the other hand, high sensitivity to external fields of interest lends itself naturally to sensing applications.
-In particular, chaotic systems are extremely sensitive to external perturbations due to the so-called butterfly effect where small perturbations---such as a butterfly flapping its wings---are rapidly amplified into large changes in system behavior.
+In particular, chaotic systems are extremely sensitive to external perturbations due to the `butterfly effect' where small perturbations---such as a butterfly flapping its wings---are rapidly amplified into large changes in system behavior.
+In this Letter, we leverage this high sensitivity to develop a single-shot echo sensing protocol based on quantum information scrambling for axis-agnostic rotation sensing.
+The term axis-agnostic refers to our protocol's high sensitivity to the magnitude $\theta$ of rotation without requiring knowledge of the rotation axis $\hat{n}$.
+This feature removes the need for alignment of the probe state to a particular axis, and can potentially be leveraged to cryptographically silo rotation-axis information.